Kreisman Graduate Fellows Application

 Include a brief bio in the following format (300 words max):

 b.
-Relevant professional experience, either prior to or while attending University of Chicago.
+Relevant professional experience, either prior to or while attending the University of Chicago.

 c.
-Non-academic interests, such as volunteer work, hobbies, pursuits beyond your course of study.
+Non-academic interests, such as volunteer work, hobbies, and pursuits beyond your course of study.

 This form is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.